Sir Spyro: 2015–2017: Commercial breakthrough and chart success with Stormzy

 In February 2017, Stormzy's "Big for Your Boots", which Joseph produced, was released as the lead single from his debut album Gang Signs & Prayer, peaking at number six on the UK chart.
 It was nominated for the 2017 MOBO Award for Best Song, and the album, which also included the charting Spyro productions "Mr Skeng" and "Return of the Rucksack", topped the UK Albums Chart.
 Joseph claimed at the time that he was working on a debut album, which he later elaborated would also be titled Sounds of the Sir and was slated for a late 2017 or early 2018 release.
 In March 2017, he released the six-song EP Stop Talk, a collaborative project with North London MC Capo Lee, via Sian Anderson's record label SighTracked.
 He produced AJ Tracey's July 2017 song "Blacked Out", which peaked at number fourteen on the UK Independent Singles Chart.
 It served as the lead single from his Secure the Bag!
 EP, which entered the UK Albums Chart at number thirteen.
 In August 2017, Joseph was invited to deliver a Red Bull Music Academy lecture about his craft at Bristol venue The Love Inn.
 In September, he was nominated for the Rated Award for Producer of the Year for the second consecutive year.
-On 10 November 2017, BBC Radio 1Xtra announced that he would be replacing Logan Sama as the host of their weekly Grime Show, which at the time aired on Friday nights between 11pm and 1am.
-He had broadcast weekly on Rinse up until that point.
-The following month, he collaborated with Ghetts and Jaykae on a remix of London Grammar's "Hell to the Liars".